microsoft/verona/docs/opsem.md

   * Arguments don't type check.
 * `return`:
   * The return value is not the only thing in the frame.
-  * The return value can't escape the frame.
+  * The return value is allocated on the frame.
   * The return value doesn't type check.
 * `merge`:
   * Trying to merge a value that isn't an object in a region.